SilentCircle/apns_erlv3/doc/apns_erlv3_session.md

-<dd>The AppID Suffix as a binary, usually in reverse DNS format.
+<dd>The App ID Suffix as a binary, usually in reverse DNS format.
 This is
 used to validate the APNS certificate unless
 <code>disable_apns_cert_validation</code> is <code>true</code>.</dd>